monto-editor/services-javascript/README.md

 * -p run the parser
 * -o run the outliner
 * -c run the code completioner
-* -f run the FlowType checker
+* -f run the error checker
 * -address run services on given address, for example `tcp://*`
 * -registration register on given address, for example `tcp://*:5004`